balikasg/balikasg.github.io/_pages/about.md

 Currntly, I am working as a Sr. Data Scientist for Salesforce in Grenoble, France.

 The website aims to serve mostly as a blog, where I share things I find interesting.
-These are in the intersection of academia and industry. about data science and NLP.
+These are in the intersection of academia and industry about data science and NLP.

 ## My research interests
 - Natural Language Processing